When a health condition makes life difficult, OT is here to help.

 In our complex healthcare system, you are your own best advocate.
 And, in many ways, you have the power to impact your own health in a positive way.

-Occupational therapy is an important piece of the healthcare puzzle, because OT empowers you to improve your health by changing your own habits.
+Occupational therapy is an important type of therapy, because OT empowers you to improve your health by changing your own habits.

 What areas can OT help with?

-In collaboration with you, we’ll look closely at the daily habits and routines related to your health condition.
+We’ll collaborate with you to take a close look at the daily habits and routines related to, and affected by, your health condition.
 In OT, we call these “activities of daily living” or “ADLs.”

 Here is the complete list of ADLs an OT can help with, as outlined by our official practice framework: